thclough/self-guided_cs229/README.md

 # self-guided_cs229
 I am independently completing the Stanford "CS229:Machine Learning" course.
 In this repo, I post my completed assignments for the course.
 I am completing this course to strengthen my foundation in a wide array of machine learning topics, and specifically focusing on the mathematical underpinnings of statistical learning.
+There are three problem sets and a final project for this iteration of the course.

 # Reproducibility
 - Donwnload Anaconda Distribution and run `conda env create -f environment.yml` to create the corresponding conda environment.